Services & Programming

 Support Groups

-Embrace advocates facilitate regular interactive meetings and events for survivors who have experienced domestic and/or sexual violence.
-These meetings help survivors realize they are not alone and offer an encouraging and non-judgmental environment to build connections to support healing.
-Family, friends, partners and other support people are welcome to attend too.
-The groups are completely confidential, respectful, and supportive community for all survivors of domestic and sexual violence.
+Embrace advocates facilitate regular, interactive groups and events for survivors who have experienced violence.
+These groups help survivors realize they are not alone and offer a peer environment to build connections and support healing.
+Family, friends, partners, and other support people are welcome to attend.
+Support groups include:

-Support Groups include Yoga in the Park during the summer and Seeking Safety, an evidence-based program held individually or in groups to help people understand and heal from co-occurring trauma and substance abuse.
-Groups are also available with survivors in local jails.
+• Seeking Safety, an evidence-based program held individually or in groups to help people understand and heal from co-occurring trauma and substance use

-• Student Groups are available in local schools focused on healthy relationships, self-esteem, positive coping mechanisms, and effective communication.
+• Youth Groups - available in schools, groups focus on healthy relationships, self-esteem, positive coping, and effective communication

 Safe Shelter